GenSpectrum/LAPIS-SILO/doc/config.md

   take a value after them, thus how the next argument is to be processed depends on that information.
-This is why only the `verify` step can find out which positional arguments exist, and why `VerifiedConfigSource` also carries positional arguments (which are the empty vector for backends that do not have them).
+This is why only the `verify` step can find out which positional arguments exist, and why `VerifiedConfigAttributes` also carries positional arguments (which are the empty vector for backends that do not have them).

 * Configuration file path must be read from environment variables or